-There was no living will, power of at- her assets used to keep her alive pointlessly, when her assets could be given to charity and used for something that might make a difference.
+There was no living will, power of at- her assets used to keep her alive pointlessly, when her assets could be given to charity and used for something

-The court acknowledged that the paproperty to charity and that the husband inherits all the wife's separate property when the wife dies without a will under the law of Florida.
-After the patient died her husband could keep all the money, and no court could tell him otherwise, even if the reason for discontinuing life support and until she died, he would inherit it all.
-If he letting his wife expire was to let her assets
+The court acknowledged that the patient had no testamentary will leaving her property to charity and that the husband inherits all the wife's separate property when the wife dies without a will under the law of Florida.
+After the patient died her husband could keep all the money, and no court could tell him otherwise, even if the reason for discontinuing life support and divorced her before she died, her parents letting his wife expire was to let her assets pass to charity.

 None of that mattered.
-It is all irrelevant, the court said, because in many of or caregiver thinks is best for the patient, and is not the correct legal focus, the court
+It is all irrelesometimes see a potential for financial gain vant, the court said, because in many of these cases some person very close to the patient, who can honestly say what the patient would have wanted, also stands to profit from how the court decides the case.